SolarArbiter/SolarArbiter.github.io/dashboard_documentation.md

 how aggregation will be performed and the characteristics of the resulting timeseries data.

+Observations are included in an aggregate between an *Effective From* and an *Effective Until* date defined by the user.
+Note that observations are expected to contain all values in their effective range.
+Any values missing from an observation during computation will cause a failure.
+To avoid this failure, users should submit `NaN`s where data is missing for their observations.

 1. Navigate to the aggregates listing page using the **Aggregates** link in the left sidebar.
 At the top of the listing, click **Create new Aggregate**.